-It is necessary to mention that within the Agreements on Cooperation in Implementation of the Power Grid Complex Consolidation Measures concluded with the Governments of the regional executive authorities, PJSC IDGC of the North-West is planning to consolidate, among others, power grid facilities of the c.u. the volume of power grid facilities consolidation in 2016 the actual costs of power grid facilities consolidation activities of the PJSC IDGC of the North-West in 2016 owners who lost the LGO status, e.g. in the Komi Republic (Energotrade LLC, Respublikanskaya Setevaya Kompaniya LLC, TIRS LLC), the Murmansk Region (municipal unitary enterprise Gorodskie Seti, Profservis LLC).
+It is necessary to mention that within the Agreements on Cooperation in Implementation of the Power Grid Complex Consolidation Measures concluded with the Governments of the regional executive authorities, PJSC IDGC of the North-West is planning to consolidate, among others, power grid facilities of the owners who lost the LGO status, e.g. in the Komi Republic (Energotrade LLC, Respublikanskaya Setevaya Kompaniya LLC, TIRS LLC), the Murmansk Region (municipal unitary enterprise Gorodskie Seti, Profservis LLC).